harrisj/nicar-sinatra/README.md

 ```
 get '/hello/:name' do
-  "Hello <strong>#{params[:name].capitalize}</strong>!"
+  "Hello #{params[:name]}!"
 end
 ```

 Restart Sinatra and go to [http://localhost:4567/ruby](http://localhost:4567/ruby) to see what happens here.

-How this code works is left as an exercise to the reader.
+**Your Turn:** We want to make this a little prettier and able to properly capitalize people's names:

+* Use Ruby's `String#capitalize` method to capitalize the name even if the request is lowercase
+* This is HTML we're sending to the browser, so try wrapping the name in `<strong>` or `<em>` or other tags.
+If you use `<blink>` I both disapprove and accept you are exactly like me.

+**Remember you will have to restart Sinatra to see these changes take effect**

 ## HTML Templating